ibm-cloud-docs/power-iaas/about-power-virtual-server.md

 Flexible IOPS allows you to select your desired tier for:
 - Boot volume
-- Virtual server instance volume
+- Data volume

 **Boot volume**
 When you are creating a virtual server instance, you can define the boot volume by performing the following steps:
 - Select your desired **Operating system**.
 - Select or clear the **Configure for Epic workloads** indicator.
 - Select your desired **Image**.
-- Select from Tier 0, Tier 1, Tier 2, Tier 3, or Fixed IOPS.
+- Select from Tier 0, Tier 1, Tier 3, or Fixed IOPS.
 - For **Storage pool**, select from **Auto-select pool**, **Affinity**, **Anti-affinity**.

 | VM storage pool affinity setting |	Action |